drawingjourney/drawingjourney.github.io/_posts/2016-06-07-bella-lo-interview.md

 careers?**

---- If you ever wake up in the morning and tell yourself "I wish I could just quit my job and follow my passion"---just do it!
-And remember---do your research!
+--- If you ever wake up in the morning and tell yourself "I wish I could just quit my job and follow my passion" --- just do it!
+And remember --- do your research!

 ---

-That's it for this time---hope you enjoyed reading the interview  as much as I enjoyed making it!
+That's it for this time --- hope you enjoyed reading the interview  as much as I enjoyed making it!

 Would you like me to do more interviews?
 Maybe you have someone